-For taxpayers using the single-factor computation check the appropriate box, for your entity type (motor carrier, financial corporation, construction corporation, railway company, qualified manufacturer's modified apportionment, retail company) on Lines 1 through 6 of Section A. Based on the appropriate computation method for your entity type or election, enter the Total, Virginia, and Percentage on Line 1, Section B.
+For taxpayers using the single factor computation, check the appropriate box for your entity type in Section A, Lines 1 through 8.
+Based on the appropriate computation method for your entity type or election, enter the Total (Column A), Virginia (Column B), and Percentage (Column C) amounts in Section B, Line 1.